Quantum Algorithm for Approximating Maximum Independent Sets: Quantum adiabatic evolution in the solution-subspace

-The quantum algorithm in Ref.\cite{wu2020quantum} starts the spin system in the state $\{-1,-1,\cdots,-1\}$, which is one of the many ground states of $H_{0}$.
+The quantum algorithm in Ref. \cite{wu2020quantum} starts the spin system in the state $E_\mu$ with $\mu=\{-1,-1,\cdots,-1\}$, which is one of many ground states of $H_{0}$.
 Then all spins are rotated in the same way, by slowly changing $\vec{r}$.
 The system evolves, to exponential accuracy in the slowness parameter, within the sub-Hilbert space spanned by the ground states of $H_\tau$.
-When $\vec{r}$ is rotated back to the $z$-direction, upon measurement one obtains with high probability a non-trivial independent set.
+But the evolution within that space is nontrivial due to the non-Abelian geometric phase~\cite{WZ}, and when $\vec{r}$ is rotated back to the $z$-direction, upon measurement one obtains with high probability a non-trivial independent set~\cite{wu2020quantum}.